werbenhu/registry/README.md

 //    for example, the current service is an http server,
 //    that is the address 172.16.3.3:80 that http listens to.

-r := register.New(id, bind, bindAdvertise, registries, group, addr) err = r.Start()
+r := register.New(id, bind, advertise, registries, group, addr) err = r.Start()
 if err != nil {
 	panic(err)